-As we cuddle up inside this weekend staying dry amidst the pouring rain, certain tree diseases are gearing up to destroy our trees.
+With the recent rainy and hot weather, certain tree diseases are gearing up to attack our landscape.
 In particular, fungal diseases thrive on our current rainy and warm conditions.
 When fungal spores are activated and come in contact with a susceptible host they begin to grow, enter, and feed on the tree or shrub causing major issues.
-Below are the 5 fungal diseases you need to watch out for after this major rain storm.
+Below are the 5 fungal diseases you need to watch out for after rainy periods.

 Phytophthora Root Rot